 Jotaro shifted his pack.
 "Well...it's at least closer than the inn..." he conceded.
 It also wasn't as hare-brained as most of his companion's ideas.

-He shut up and stopped walking as a red-faced, red-haired young boy burst into the doorway, a sword in his hands.
+He shut up and stopped walking as a red-faced, red-haired young boy burst through the doorway, a sword in his hands.

 The men blinked in surprise at the sight, taking a few careful steps back.
 The child wasn't all that much bigger than the sword, but the way he held it said clearly enough that he was ready to use it.